garybgenett/gary-os/README.md

   1. Insert a new or empty USB drive at least 4GB in size
   2. Download the [Boot] archive, right click and 'Extract'
-  3. Double-click 'rufus\*.exe', click allow, and decline updates
+  3. Double-click `rufus\*.exe`, click allow, and decline updates
      1. Show 'advanced drive properties' and check 'USB Drives'
      2. For 'Device', select the USB drive
-     3. For 'Boot Selection', use the large 'Select' button and 'loopfile.img'
+     3. For 'Boot Selection', use the large 'Select' button and `loopfile.img`
      4. Click 'Start'
      5. Read the warning and click 'OK' when ready
      6. Click 'Close' if it completed successfully